nixon-voxell/apu_final_year_project/ppf.typ

 Instead, each curve segments is evalulated in a _fragment shader_ which can be calculated on the GPU.
 This allows for extreme zoom levels without sacrificing qualities.

-Re-tesselation of vector graphics can be computationally expensive, especially when it's inherently a serial algorithm that often needs to be solved on the CPU.
+Re-tesselation of vector graphics can be computationally expensive, especially when it is inherently a serial algorithm that often needs to be solved on the CPU.
 #cite(<kokojima2006resolution>, form: "prose") combines the work of #cite(<loop2005resolution>, form: "prose") with the usage of GPU's stencil buffer by using _triangle fans_ to skip the tesselation process.
 This approch, however, does not extend to cubic Bézier segments as they might not be convex.
 #cite(<rueda2008gpu>, form: "prose") addressed this issue by implementing a fragment shader that evaluates the implicit equation of the Bézier curve to discard the pixels that fall outside it.